 where $m\subm{e}$ and $m\subm{o}$ are certain even and odd integers.
 We can also use another convenient relation

-when we use $\phim$ of around 2.1~rad (i.e. corresponding to the peak in $J_3(2\phim)$).
-The proof of this relation is given in the Appendix~\ref{subsec: evaluation_Kerr}.
-This equation is rather convenient because one does not need to know $\phim$ very accurately before each measurement.
-This advantage would be important in large-scale pulse-field experiments where machine time is often quite limited.
+when we use $\phim$ of around 2.1~rad (i.e., corresponding to the peak in $J_3(2\phim)$).
+The proof of this relation is given in Appendix~\ref{subsec: evaluation_Kerr}.
+This equation is useful because one does not need to know $\phim$ very accurately before each measurement.
+This advantage would be important in large-scale pulse-field experiments, where machine time is often quite limited.

-A concrete example of data analysis process is described in detail in Appendix~\ref{sec: appendix_actual_process}
+A concrete example of the data analysis process is described in detail in Appendix~\ref{sec: appendix_actual_process}.